cmjt/ascr/README.md

 ## Shiny application

 The ascr package includes a Shiny application that may be used to facilitate data formatting and model fitting.
-This Shiny aplication was dveloped in partnership with ICUN SSC primate specialist group section on small apes.
+This Shiny aplication was dveloped in partnership with IUCN SSC primate specialist group section on small apes.

 An online manual may be found [here](https://cmjt.github.io/ascr/)